 Panoply parses string formats and handles them as if they were nested objects in the original data.
 Supported string formats are CSV, TSV, JSON, JSON-Line, Ruby object format, URL query strings, and web distribution logs.

-Extra protection comes from columnar encryption, which lets you use your own private keys that are not stored on Panoply’s servers.
+Extra protection comes from columnar encryption, which lets you use your private keys that are not stored on Panoply’s servers.

 Panoply uses two-step verification to prevent unauthorized access, and a permission system lets you restrict access to specific tables, views, or columns.
-Anomaly detection identifies queries coming from new computers or a different country, letting you block those queries unless they receive manual approval.

 Conclusion: Traditional vs. Data Warehouse Concepts in Brief